Part 5

 Even with more than 200,000 people on site there is generally plenty of space for everybody.
 However there are times when large crowds are on the move, especially in the evenings when people are moving between stages, or after the headline acts finish when people are heading in and out of the late night area in the South Eastern corner of the site and around Arcadia.
 Most of the "pinch points" such as gates and bridges have been widened over the years but nevertheless it can be scary for those who aren't comfortable in large crowds.
 So please be careful, think of others, and don't add unnecessarily to any crowd situation.

 When a popular act is scheduled to appear the organisers try to spread the load by arranging something which is likely to be equally well attended elsewhere at the same time.
 But they don't always get it 100% right and since we had the latest increase in capacity in 2022 there have been a few instances where stages have become uncomfiratably overcrowded.
 Avril Lavine's 2024 performance on the Other Stage being a prime recent example.
 I personally cease to find anything enjoyable if I am constantly being bumped and jostled and would much rather bail out and find somewhere less hectic to spend my time.
-There are big electronic signs positioned around the site which give warnings of areas becoming overcrowded so pay heed to these.
+There are big electronic signs positioned around the site which give warnings of areas becoming overcrowded so pay heed to these as well as the daily crowd updates on the app.

-If you find yourself in a position where you are a little overwhelmed by the whole thing there's always plenty of space to sit quietly for a while in the Greenfields, in the Woods or up on the hill overlooking the site, and always remember that places like the Sanctuary, The Samaritans and the Welfare and "Worthy Rest" tents have people on hand to help if it all gets a bit too much.
+If you find yourself in a position where you are a little overwhelmed by the whole thing there's always plenty of space to sit quietly for a while in the Greenfields, in the Woods, up on the hill overlooking the site or in the new Dragon's Tail area next to Shangri-La, and always remember that places like the Sanctuary, The Samaritans and the Welfare and "Worthy Rest" tents have people on hand to help if it all gets a bit too much.

 What times do the bands start and finish?